 While SD card corruption is a very common phenomenon, there are several causes.
 Becoming aware of the possible cause of your failed SD Card should offer some valuable insights into how you can recover your data.
 The following are some of the major causes of SD Card corruption.

 - Viruses & Malware.
-If you are in the habit of transferring data between your SD Card and multiple devices, chances are that you could be transferring malware unto your SD Card unknowingly.
+If you are in the habit of transferring data between your SD Card and multiple devices, chances are that you could be transferring malware onto your SD Card unknowingly.
 Malicious software and computer programs are very common these days and such programs intend to cause damage to both your files and devices by rendering some or all of your data inaccessible, so it’s important to double-check the state of devices & files when connecting to your SD Card.

 - Physical Damage.
-Another reason behind SD card corruption is through physical damage.
-Accidents are bound to occur and you are more likely to spill water over an SD Card, or place a heavy device over it than receive your COVID-19 test results on time.
+Another reason behind SD card corruption is physical damage.
+Accidents are bound to occur and you are more likely to spill water over an SD card or place a heavy device over it than receive your COVID-19 test results on time.
 The possible scenarios of physically damaging your SD Card are enormous.

 - Human Error.
 There are several human errors associated with SD Card corruption.
-A couple of such examples is when you accidentally remove your SD Card while transferring files or when you overload it with more than enough data to a point where the available storage can no longer accommodate the most minute of files.
+A couple of such examples are when you accidentally remove your SD Card while transferring files or when you overload it with more than enough data to a point where the available storage can no longer accommodate the most minute of files.

 - Manufacturing Defect.
 Manufacturing defects are a possible factor for SD Card corruption and it doesn’t matter which brand of SD Card you come across.
-While this may be uncommon, such defects may cause your SD Card to work for a while, well ahead of their intended lifespan.
+While this may be uncommon, such defects may cause your SD Card to work for a while, well ahead of its intended lifespan.

 - Wear & Tear.
 Sometimes the reason why your SD Card is unreadable is that it has reached its maximum lifecycle.
 Like Lithium-ion batteries, SD Cards have embedded in them electrons that may eventually be damaged through a series of write/erase cycles.